We are back, ladies and gentlemen, Rush Limbaugh and the most listened to radio talk show in the country.

 If somebody asked me to write a bill, it wouldn't be like this at all.

-Um so I I don't want to see this happen, but I do see a few grains of things that the conservatives seem to want in this bill, which is border security, and they have promised that to us.
+So I don't want to see this happen, but I do see a few grains of things that the conservatives seem to want in this bill, which is border security, and they have promised that to us.

-Now if they don't fulfill that promise, they have not.
+Now, if they don't fulfill that promise.

-Wait a minute, I must stop you.
+I must stop you.

 They have not promised that.

-And I this may be splitting hairs.
+And this may be splitting hairs.

-And besides this Congress cannot bind a future Congress when it comes to long-term funding of things and so forth.
+And besides, this Congress cannot bind a future Congress when it comes to long-term funding of things and so forth.

 And I just am really deeply troubled by that.

-I don't I don't want to throw away our principles any more than you do.
+I don't want to throw away our principles any more than you do.

-Um I see a glimmer of hope in this.
+I see a glimmer of hope in this.

 I'm trusting that these people will be able to do something in border security.

-I've known security uh border agents, and they're fine people, they're principal people, and they're they they're doing their job, so even if we just get the agents down there, I think that's better than nothing.
+So even if we just get the agents down there, I think that's better than nothing.

 It isn't being enforced.

-That's the whole rubber.
+That's the whole rub.

 Well, maybe this will help a little bit, but let me say this.